An Empirical Bayes Method for Chi-Squared Data: Introduction

-Bayes rule is free from selection bias which is nicely explained in \cite{Dawid:1994}, \cite{Senn:2008}, and \cite{LD:2016}.
-It turns out that in case of normal distributions, and more generally in exponential families, the posterior mean under an arbitrary prior is a simple function of the marginal likelihood.
-Tweedie's formula embodies this explicit relationship between the posterior mean and the marginal likelihood. \cite{Efron:2010, Efron:2011} advocated an empirical Bayes procedure for large scale inference, incorporating a plug-in estimate of the marginal likelihood in Tweedie's formula as a way to correct selection bias.
-In this regard, please also see \cite{Jiang:Zhang:2009}, \cite{Muralidharan:2010}, \cite{Brown_etal_2013}, \cite{FJS:2017}, and \cite{Weinstein_etal_2018}.
+We will show later that the posterior mean $E(\lambda|X=x)$ has a close-form representation in the marginal density and its derivatives like Tweedie's formula in the empirical Bayes literature.
+It is notable that Tweedie's formula is previously known to hold only in the exponential family, while ours is outside the exponential family.
+With the new Tweedie's formula, we can estimate the Bayes rule $E(\lambda|x)$ from the sample data and make progress on the corresponding compound estimation problem, which typically involves the estimation of all $\lambda_i$'s.
+However, in large scale studies, it is quite common to select a subset of test statistics, such as $K$ largest values of $\{X_i\}_{i=1}^{m}$, for followup study.
+Such a selected subset is subjected to selection bias as perceptively explained in \cite{Efron:2011}.

-Large scale effect size estimation in the form of confidence intervals originated with \cite{BY:2005} from frequentist perspective. \cite{Efron:2008, Efron:2010} adopted an empirical Bayes approach to the subject.
-Broadly speaking, our work is related to post-selection inference which has gained considerable attention in recent years, specially in Lasso related research; see e.g. \cite{LTT:2014}, \cite{TT:2015}, and \cite{L:2016} etc.
+The Bayes rule is free from selection bias which is nicely explained in \cite{Dawid:1994}, \cite{Senn:2008}, and \cite{LD:2016}. \cite{Efron:2010, Efron:2011} therefore advocated an empirical Bayes procedure for large scale inference, incorporating a plug-in estimate of the marginal likelihood and its derivatives in Tweedie's formula to correct for selection bias.
+The procedure does not rely on the particular form of selections and works for selection of any kind, including no selection.
+For the same reason, selection is not a prerequisite of our method.

-It is possible to transform the chi-squared values into z-values, then use Tweedie's formula for normal distributions, following what has been done in \cite{Efron:2010, Efron:2011}, to overcome selection bias.
+It is possible to transform the chi-squared values into z-values, then use Tweedie's formula for normal distributions, following \cite{Efron:2010, Efron:2011}, to overcome selection bias.
 The merit of this approach is to save the trouble of developing a new theory for chi-squared tests.
-On the other hand, in the process of transformation, we lose the intrinsic meaning of the non-centrality parameter of chi-squared distribution and have to interpret the chi-squared data in normal-distribution terms.
-In this paper, we develop a parallel theory so that the chi-squared data can be interpreted in their own right.
+On the other hand, in the process of transformation, we lose the intrinsic meaning of the noncentrality parameter of chi-squared distribution and have to interpret the chi-squared data in normal-distribution terms.
+In this paper, we develop a separate theory so that the chi-squared data can be interpreted in their own right.